Is GW231123 a hierarchical merger?: Method

 \subsection{Application to \ac{GW} data}

 We perform two analyses: one using the \textsc{XO4a} waveform, as it is the waveform most favoured in explaining GW231123 by way of Bayes factor, and \textsc{NRSur}, as it is the waveform most closely calibrated to numerical relativity.
 To simulate a hierarchical-merger distribution of \ac{GW} events, we adopt the following procedure: \begin{enumerate} \item For each injection, we assign component spins $(\chi_1, \chi_2)$ from the $\chi_f$ distribution with $\chi_\text{birth}=0.2$ from \citet[][]{borchers_gravitational-wave_2025}, marginalised over cluster escape velocity.
 We use this birth spin to make it \textit{easier} for the cluster model to make events with large component spins.
 This way, if we obtain a small $p$-value, we know it would only be smaller had we used smaller birth spins. \item We assign component masses from the posterior distributions of either the \textsc{XO4a} or \textsc{NRSur} analysis of GW231123.
 We assign the remaining extrinsic parameters for each injection by randomly sampling from standard LVK priors \citep[e.g.,][]{collaboration_gwtc-1_2019, abbott_gwtc-2_2021, ligoscientificcollaborationGWTC3CompactBinary2023}.
-We account for selection effects, and ensure each event has a network optimal signal-to-noise ratio $>{12}$. \item For both \textsc{XO4a} and \textsc{NRSur}, we use the following priors during analysis: we sample chirp mass $\mathcal{M}$ uniformly in the range $[30,200]\text{M}_\odot$.
+We account for selection effects and ensure each event has a network optimal signal-to-noise ratio $>{12}$. \item For both \textsc{XO4a} and \textsc{NRSur}, we use the following priors during analysis: we sample chirp mass $\mathcal{M}$ uniformly in the range $[30,200]\text{M}_\odot$.
 For \textsc{XO4a}, we sample the mass ratio $q$ uniformly in the range $[1/10,1]$, while for \textsc{NRSur}, we sample it uniformly in the range $[1/6,1]$.
 This reduced mass range is due to limitations of the \textsc{NRSur} model \citep[][]{varma_surrogate_2019}.
 The priors on the remaining extrinsic parameters for each injection follow standard LVK analysis priors. \item We inject each simulated signal into a $\unit[2]{s}$ segment of Gaussian noise colored by the power spectral density used in the public analysis of GW231123.
 We analyse these signals using both the \textsc{XO4a} and \textsc{NRSur} waveform models, using the \textsc{dynesty} nested sampler \citep[][]{speagleDynestyDynamicNested2020a} implemented in the \textsc{Bilby} software package \citep[][]{ashtonBilbyUserfriendlyBayesian2019, romero-shaw_bayesian_2020}.
-For \textsc{XO4a}, we analyse $121$ simulated signals, and for \textsc{NRSur}, we analyse $105$ simulated signals.
-We perform two calculations: one in which the prior on $(\chi_1, \chi_2)$ is $\pi_\text{2G}(\chi_1, \chi_2)$, and one in which it is uniform in the range [0,1]; i.e., $\pi_\text{U}(\chi_1, \chi_2)$. \item We analyse GW231123 using $\unit[2]{s}$ of data centered around the trigger time of the event, using the same settings as above.
+For \textsc{XO4a} we analyse $119$ simulated signals and for \textsc{NRSur} we analyse $97$ simulated signals.
+With this many injections, we can determine if GW231123 is unusual with a scarcity of around $1\%$, but we are unable to distinguish between $p$-values of $\sim{1\%}$ and five-sigma outliers with $p=3.5\times10^{-6}$.
+We perform two calculations: one in which the prior on $(\chi_1, \chi_2)$ is $\pi_\text{2G}(\chi_1, \chi_2)$ and one in which it is uniform in the range [0,1]; i.e., $\pi_\text{U}(\chi_1, \chi_2)$. \item We analyse GW231123 using $\unit[2]{s}$ of data centered around the trigger time of the event, using the same settings as above.
+Following \citet[][]{collaboration_gw231123_2025}, we mitigate against the glitch in the H1 detector using the \textsc{BayesWave} \citep[][]{cornishBayeswaveBayesianInference2015} software package.
 We perform separate analyses using the \textsc{XO4a} and \textsc{NRSur} waveform models. \item We calculate $\overline{\mathcal{Z}}$ for each signal (simulated and GW231123) and each waveform model using Eq.~\ref{eq:normalised_evidence}. \end{enumerate}